belguawhale/Discord-Werewolf/README.md

 ## Changelog

+2/5/2017 - Added gamemode to !stats; !notify only notifies you if you are not playing and does not work in game; Added crazed shaman to default mode; Added !uptime command; Added orgy gamemode as a joke

 2/3/2017 - Fixed a bug where harlot with protection totem was protected if they visited someone; Fixed a bug where fool was too op for revealing totem; Crazed shaman works, but only has the same totems as shaman right now; Fixed a bug where using !time during sunrise would screw stuff up; Fixed a bug with !myrole; Added !faftergame command to make it easier to do updates

 1/31/2017 - Added !fother command to manipulate other flag (totems, traitor)